Ingwie/OpenAVRc_Hw/Lora/README.md

 This system use the R9mm or R9 as receiver:
 ![PCB v2.3&Lora.pdf](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/Lora/receivers.jpg)

-The RFM95W accept only 3,3v levels:
+The RFM95W(868Mhz only) accept only 3,3v levels:
  - If you have already a 4in1 module with STM32, you don't need to use a level convert.
  - If you use a DIY 4in1 with atmega328p 3,3v, you don't need to use a level convert.
  - If you use a DIY 4in1 with atmega328p 5v, you need to use a level convert.